 Make the Most of Minimalism

-In an industrial-themed environment, colourful, bright or warm pieces of art or accessories would feel out of place against the stark, back-to-basics backdrop, but this doesn't mean you can't get creative when it comes to décor.
-Original statement art will fit in well, the edgier the better!
-Here at Industville, we have a variety of original art for sale, so check out our Art Gallery for the latest innovations.
-Anything abstract or vintage will be at home in industrial-style interiors, including old traffic signs, so use your imagination!
+Original statement art fits in well with an industrial style – the edgier, the better!
+Here at Industville, we have a variety of original art, so check out our art gallery for the latest innovations.
+Anything abstract or vintage will be at home in industrial-style interiors, so use your imagination!

 Favour Metal Furniture